sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 - Animate: more precise granularity for integer interpolation, allow 64 bit input
 - Animate: add proper rounding for integer interpolation
 - Resizers: add "force" integer parameter to force the resizing process even if Avisynth decides it is not needed
+- Resizers: respect _ChromaLocation, and "placement" parameter which to adjust chroma locations during resizing
+- Resizers: add "keep_center" parameter to disable pixel center position adjustments
+- Resizers: allow arbitrary dimensions; the filter "support" size does not limit usability, no more "image height is too small for this resizing method"-like error messages.
 - GaussResize: add "b" and "s" parameters See :doc:`Resize Filters <corefilters/resize>`.
 - DirectShowSource new parameter ``utf8`` for utf8 filename support
 - "propShow" ``font``, ``text_color``, ``halo_color``, ``bold`` new parameters for custom style.